 A meeting was held in March of 1960, with nearly fifty people in attendance, led by Father Robert Liebenow, then rector of St. Ambrose Parish, Ft.
 Lauderdale.
 Father Samuel Fleming of All Saints Parish was also instrumental in the formation of the new church.
 As interest grew, so did the nucleus of people destined to become the first parishioners.
 In April of 1960, the people unanimously chose the name of St. Benedict’s for their church.
 On May 29, 1960, St. Benedict’s first church service was held at Broward Estates Elementary School, with Father Liebenow as celebrant.
 There were sixty-seven people in attendance.
-The following Sunday, June 5, St. Benedict’s was assigned its first temporary vicar, the Rev. Ernest J. Alt, who was also the vicar of St. Mary Magdalene Church in Margate.
-Within a year’s time St. Benedict’s growth clearly indicated the need for a priest of its own, and the Bishop appointed the first permanent resident vicar, The Rev. William L. Stevens.
+The following Sunday, June 5, St. Benedict’s was assigned its first temporary vicar, The Reverend Ernest J. Alt, who was also the vicar of St. Mary Magdalene Church in Margate.
+Within a year’s time, St. Benedict’s growth clearly indicated the need for a priest of its own, and the bishop appointed the first permanent resident vicar, The Reverend William L. Stevens.
 Father Stevens conducted his first service on May 21, 1961.

-In October 1961, ground was broken for the construction of St. Benedict’s first building.
+In October 1961, the ground was broken for the construction of St. Benedict’s first building.
 This was made possible by a generous gift of $12,000.00 from All Saints Church, Ft.
 Lauderdale, which was used toward the purchase of land.
 We moved into the new building on Palm Sunday in April 1962.
 Two years later construction of the Sunday school building began.
 It opened for classes on May 10, 1964.
 A significant milestone was achieved on April 13, 1967, when we were granted parish status by the Diocesan Convention in Tampa.
 On May 25, a Solemn Pontifical Mass was celebrated, and Father Stevens was instituted as the first Rector of St. Benedict’s.